 Below are 40 common sleep idioms explained in simple English.

-🛌 Idioms for Deep Sleep
+Idioms for Sleep

 1. Sleep like a log